sprhawk/cronopete/README.md

 By default, cronopete does a backup each hour, adding to the new backup only the files that have changed since the last one.
 This allows to return to a previous backup in an specific instant of time.

 It is important to have a generous external disk for backups.
 It is strongly recommended to use a disk of, at least, twice the size of the data to store.
 SSD disks aren't recommended, because their speed gain is unnecessary for a backup, and are much more expensive than a mechanical disk.
-An external, USB3, mechanical disk is an excellent choice for storing your backups.
+An external, USB3, mechanical disk with plenty of free space is an excellent choice for storing your backups.

 ## BUILDING CRONOPETE